Bio

 I am a labor economist working on applied topics related to discrimination, mobility, education, wage setting, marriage, and occupation choices.
 I use administrative data, scrapped data, and survey data.

-Together with Cao Jingman and Yang Shuo, I help run the NUS Applied Economics Student Workshop.
+Together with Cao Jingman and Yang Shuo, I helped run the NUS Applied Economics Student Workshop, which is now refashioned into NUS APplied Economics eXplorations (APEX).

 Email: liaoliang.zhang@u.nus.edu